KnowledgeBoat Logo

 Question 3

-In Period 3 of the Periodic Table, element B is placed to the left of element A. On the basis of this information, choose the correct word from the brackets to complete the following statements:
+In Period 3 of the Periodic Table, element B is placed to the left of element A. On the basis of this information, choose the correct word from the brackets to complete the statements:

 (i) The element B would have (lower/higher) metallic character than A.